- Animal Testing

 What Happens to the Calves?

-calves will be raised and slaughtered for meat.
+Female calves will be raised to become dairy cows and male calves will be raised and slaughtered for meat.
 Most male calves are killed for beef, but some will end up in the veal industry.

 Is Organic Dairy Okay?

 Like any other industry, the organic dairy industry has to make a profit.
 Even at organic dairy farms, cows are kept constantly pregnant, calves are removed from their mothers and male calves are turned into beef or veal.